Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Acknowledgements

-This work was supported by the NAVER Cloud Corporation and partly supported by the Institute of Information \& Communications Technology Planning \& Evaluation(IITP) grant funded by the Korea Government (MSIT) under grant RS-2024-00353131 and ITRC(Information Technology Research Center) grant funded by the Korea government(MSIT)(IITP-2025-RS-2023-00259004).
-Additionally, it was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(RS-2025-02216217) and (RS-2025-22362968).
+This work was supported by the NAVER Cloud Corporation and partly supported by the Institute of Information \& Communications Technology Planning \& Evaluation(IITP) grant funded by the Korea Government(MSIT) under grant RS-2024-00353131 (25\%) and Information \& Communications Technology Planning \& Evaluation(IITP)-ITRC(Information Technology Research Center) grant funded by the Korea government(MSIT) (IITP-2025-RS-2023-00259004, 25\%).
+Additionally, it was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (RS-2025-02216217, 50\%).